BennyThadikaran/stock-news/README.md

 ## Notes

-The announcements are filtered for certain keywords in the sub-category.
-These include `Loss of share certificates`, `book closure`, `Certificate of dematerialization`.
+The announcements are filtered for certain keywords in the subject.

+- trading window,
+- reg.
+74 (5)
+- book closure
+- investor meet
+- loss of share
+- loss of certificate
+- investor conference
+- shares in physical

 IMHO these are unimportant and thus filtered out.
 If you wish to add or remove from this list, see `def isBlackListed` in `src/news.py`.
 The keywords in question are listed in `filtered_words`